cjolowicz/cookiecutter-hypermodern-python-instance/CONTRIBUTING.md

 Please open a
 [Pull Request](https://github.com/cjolowicz/cookiecutter-hypermodern-python-instance/pulls)
-on GitHub to submit changes to this project.
+to submit changes to this project.

 - [ ] Changes must be fully covered by unit tests.
 - [ ] Do not forget to update the documentation, where appropriate.